tanavamsikrishna/docker-remote-sync/Readme.md

 Apart from `docker`, `rsync` is needed on both the machines.

 ### Installation
-`pipx install docker-remote-sync` or `pip install docker-remote-sync`
+`pipx install docker-remote-sync` or `pip install docker-remote-sync` or `uv tool install docker-remote-sync`

 # Usage